 - Family and Care Givers are important and their participation is welcomed.
-They can be trained to assist you in your successful transition home. - Mental and Behavioral Health Specialists provide emotional and psychological support as you cope with your amputation. - Pain Specialists help you to manage residual and phantom limb pain that you may experience after your amputation. - Peer Visitors are individuals like you with a similar medical condition such as amputation who may visit with you and provide information they have acquired during their rehabilitation and life with an amputation. - Primary Care Providers are healthcare practitioners who see people that have common medical problems.
+They can be trained to assist you in your successful transition home. - Mental and Behavioral Health Specialists provide emotional and psychological support as you learn to cope and adapt to limb loss. - Pain Specialists help you manage pain, including residual and phantom which you may experience after limb loss. - Peer Visitors are individuals like you with a similar medical condition such as amputation who may visit with you and provide, support, share information they have acquired during their rehabilitation and experiences in living with limb loss. - Primary Care Providers are healthcare practitioners who see people that have common medical problems.
 This person is often a doctor.
-However, it could also be a physician assistant or a nurse practitioner.

-- Social Workers/Case Managers connect you with VA and community resources for financial, housing, job re-training, and transportation assistance; planning for hospital discharge, and counseling for coping with chronic illness and life changing events. - Vocational Rehabilitation Coordinators help you to return to your employment if able or if not, can assist you in job retraining and employment. - Recreation Therapists provide instruction in returning to leisure activities.
+However, it could also be a physician assistant or a nurse practitioner. - Social Workers/Case Managers connect you with VA and community resources for financial, housing, job re-training, and transportation assistance; planning for hospital discharge, and counseling for coping with chronic illness and life changing events. - Vocational Rehabilitation Coordinators help you to return to your employment if able or if not, can assist you in job retraining and employment. - Recreation Therapists provide instruction in returning to leisure activities.
 They also organize community outings and often have lists of local organizations that you may be interested in. - Driver Rehabilitation Specialists provide instruction and modifications that may allow you to return to driving a car.

 Now the journey begins!
 What seems to be overwhelming now will in time become your new reality.
-Over the next year, after losing your arm, you will have learned a great deal about adjustment to life as an amputee and a prosthesis user (or not).
-You will have discovered new ways to approach both simple and complicated tasks.
+Over the first year, after your upper limb amputation, you will learn a great deal about adjustment to life as an amputee and a prosthesis user (or not).
+You will discover new ways to approach both simple and complicated tasks.
 And, most importantly, you will have a team of supportive people, professionals, family, and friends that will continue to help you set and reach your rehabilitation goals.
 Together, you will develop a comprehensive rehabilitation program that will address your needs, abilities, and emotional well-being that will assist you in reaching your highest level of function.